NixOS/rfcs/rfcs/0157-more-granular-control.md

 ### Emphasis on flake over shell script wrappers

-With the introduction of nix run and nix build, all current implementations should transition to using these first-party nix commands instead of wrappers like nixos-rebuild, nixos-generate, and home-manager.
+With the introduction of `nix run` and `nix build`, all current implementations should transition to using these first-party nix commands instead of wrappers like nixos-rebuild, nixos-generate, and home-manager.

 Operating everything under flake also opens up various opportunities, such as building the latest nixos iso image with or without plasma/gnome directly from the nixpkgs repository if its derivation is exposed in flake.nix (for example, `nix build nixpkgs#isoInstallerImageWithGnome`).

 ### CLI improvements

-As explained earlier in the motivation section, the binary cache has no direct access, and using nix-store --import {exported} does not automatically pull missing dependencies from the binary cache in case the export does not include the whole closure.
+As explained earlier in the motivation section, the binary cache has no direct access, and using `nix-store --import {exported}` does not automatically pull missing dependencies from the binary cache in case the export does not include the whole closure.

 Allowing direct binary-cache access, such as querying information and pulling specific paths into the local `/nix/store`, would be a significant enhancement.